niess/turtle/README.md

 optimised for transport problems.
 It allows to balance execution speed, I/Os and memory usage.

-Note that TURTLE is not an ~image library~ neither a ~~Monte-Carlo transport engine~~.
+Note that TURTLE is nor an ~image library~ neither a ~~Monte-Carlo transport engine~~.
 It can only load a few commonly used data formats for geographic maps, i.e: **GEOTIFF**, **GRD** and **HGT**.
 Binary data formats must be 16b and grayscale.
 In addition, maps can be loaded and dumped in **PNG**, enriched